derrickshowers/caltrain/README.md

 I also want to pull in Twitter data so that you can see if there's anything crazy going on right under the next time of departure.

+**_Update (6/9/2014):_ Looks like the data feed is down.
+This seems to happen a lot.
+[Started a thread](https://groups.google.com/forum/#!topic/511sfbaydeveloperresources/l76aiEnTa1k) in their Google Groups discussion.**

 ## 511 API

 Yes, you can see my API token.
 But I don't really care.
 [511.org's documentation](http://511.org/docs/RTT%20API%20V2.0%20Reference.pdf)